adworldmediaonline/coindcx/README.md

 ---

+**⚠️ Trading cryptocurrencies carries significant risk.
+Only trade with money you can afford to lose.
+Always do your own research and consider consulting with financial professionals before making trading decisions.**

 **Happy Trading! 🚀**

-Remember: Invest only what you can afford to lose, and always do your own research.